dsernst/quotes/_posts/2015-01-06-meditation-is-garbage-collection-for-your-mind.md

 ### Mental Garbage Collection
 About the title, meditation as garbage collection for your mind--

 Throughout the day, we're accumulating mental knots.
-Maybe we took offense at something someone said, or we're hung up over a mistake we made, or we feel anxiety over an upcoming deadline.
+Maybe we took offense at something someone said, we're hung up over a mistake we made, or we feel anxiety over an upcoming deadline.
 These things happen all day, every day, and end up distracting us from what's going on right here and now.
 It doesn't serve us anymore to be holding onto those old threads.

-I've found meditation a great way to clear out those mental memory leaks, & release some of that tension, making us much more effective at everything else we do.
+I've found meditation a great way to clear out those mental memory leaks & release some of that tension, making us much more effective at everything else we do.

 ### Getting Started
 1. **Comfortable position.**
 Some people sit cross-legged, some sit in a chair.
 No strict rules, just sit comfortably.
 Sitting upright helps a lot.
 2. **Close your eyes.**
 Just let them lightly rest.
-Really allows your mind to open up.
-Allows you to go much deeper without the visual distractions.
+Really allows your mind to open up, so you can go much deeper without the visual distractions.
 3. **Set a timer.**
 No need to overthink it.
 I tell Siri: "Set a timer for 20 minutes".
-Picking some fixed time is super useful to allow you to let go of worrying about the time.
+Picking a fixed time is super useful to allow you to let go of worrying about timimg.
 (And even 60 seconds is better than nothing.)

 ### Highlights